 This year members of our SNAC group presented their work at the BFDG annual meeting 2018.
 Our PhD students Aimee Pink, Alecia Cousin and Jennifer Gatzemeier all got accepted for an oral presentation, and Dr Menna Price presented a poster.

 We were excited that we were able to share the results of our research with our fellow researchers and in return to hear about their current research and findings.

 Swansea Science Festival

 After the huge successs of the British Science Festival 2016, hosted by Swansea University last year, the university decided to start an annual Science Festival in Swansea.
-And the SNAC group is also this year part of the festival and will present “hand-on” experiments.
-So come along and find out how your eating behaviour is influenced by the environment!
+And the SNAC group was also this year part of the festival and presented “hand-on” experiments about how your eating behaviour is influenced by the environment!